openrails/openrails/Source/Documentation/Manual/appendices.rst

 ----------------------
 When a function is called which requires information from a next signal, a search is performed along the train’s route to locate the required signal.
-If multiple information is required from that signal, and therefor multiple functions are called requiring that next signal, such a search is performed for each function call.
+If multiple information is required from that signal, and therefore multiple functions are called requiring that next signal, such a search is performed for each function call.

 This process can be made much more efficient by using the signal ident of the required signal.
 Each